shoaiyb/sysa/_pages/xml-parser.md

 comments: false
 ---

-This XML parser and a converter is a tool that will help you to convert and/or parse HTML and JavaScript to XML for your websites so that this code won't be executed.
+This xml parser and a converter is a tool that will help you to convert and/or parse HTML and JavaScript to XML for your websites so that this code won't be executed.
 It will help you in syntax highlighting, parsing Google adsense code for blogger.
 <div style="text-align: center;">Enter Your Code</div>
 <textarea class="form-control" onchange="sysa_parsed(this)" onkeyup="sysa_parsed(this)" style="height: 13em;"></textarea>
 <div align="center">